xixixao/jfl/README.md

 In the example above we know the result should be a `Set` and so we we can find the function in the `St` module.

-More examples can be found in documentation.
+More examples can be found in documentation, and in [examples folder](/examples).

 ## Principles